 Not every surgical error gives rise to a medical malpractice claim.
 The law allows medical professionals make mistakes—so long as they are reasonable and the professional’s conduct was in line with the applicable standard of care.
 To be legally actionable, someone’s negligence must cause the error

-Medical malpractice differs from other injury cases because most of us are not familiar with the practice of medicine.
+This type of claim differs from other injury cases because most of us are not familiar with the practice of medicine.
 While we can all presumably agree that driving 20 miles per hour over the posted speed limit is unreasonable, it is less likely that we can discuss what a reasonable heart surgeon would do in a given situation while operating on a patient.
-For this reason, medical malpractice cases often involve the use of experts who testify about the applicable standard of care and whether they believe that the conduct of the medical professional in question fell below that standard.
+For this reason, malpractice cases often involve the use of experts who testify about the applicable standard of care and whether they believe that the conduct of the medical professional in question fell below that standard.
 These cases are often highly technical, which is one reason why victims of surgical errors should not represent themselves.

 Many kinds of negligence have the potential to lead to a serious, life-altering surgical errors.
 Some of the more common include: